Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 The test statistic for the log-rank test is calculated as the sum of the differences between the observed and expected number of events squared, divided by the expected number of events, summed over all observed time points.
 The p-value obtained from the log-rank test indicates the significance of the difference in survival distributions between the two groups.
 The test statistic is chi-squared under the null hypothesis \cite{Lifelines}.

-where: \begin{itemize} \item $O_{i}$ is the observed number of events at time point $i$ in the sample. \item $E_{i}$ is the expected number of events at time point $i$ under the null hypothesis. \item $N$ is the total number of observed time points. \end{itemize}
+where $O_{i}$ is the observed number of events at time point $i$ in the sample, $E_{i}$ is the expected number of events at time point $i$ under the null hypothesis, and $N$ is the total number of observed time points.